In the life cycle of sexual reproducers, how many chromosomes doe... | Channels for Pearson+

 Multiple Choice

-In the life cycle of sexual reproducers, how many chromosomes does a zygote typically have?
+In the life cycle of sexual reproducers, how many chromosomes does a gamete typically have compared to a somatic cell?

 A